-The Archives & Records Management department can help:
+The Library Archives & Records Management department can help:

 Information is a resource which must be managed, as the human, financial, material and property resources of any organization are managed.
 Records that relate to the operation and administration of the University are managed in accordance with the University Records Policy.
 The University Records Center & Archives is the official repository for all University records of lasting value once they are no longer needed for current use.